Altinn/altinn-studio-docs/content/architecture/application/altinn-studio/react-app/_index.md

 **RuleModelState**

-Information about the rules defined for the service.
+Information about the rules defined for the app.
 ```typescript
 export interface IRuleModelState {
     model: IRuleModelFieldElement[];